barnabycollins/prognode/project/README.md

 - `package.json`: The NPM information for this project.
 - `package-lock.json`: The required modules for the project.
 - `README.md`: This readme.
+- `app.test.js`: The Jest test script for the project.
+- `eslintrc.json`: The ESLint config for the project.
 # ADD ESLINTRC, TEST SCRIPT

 ## API Endpoints